dpatlut/GA-Clone/w08/d03/Classwork/oop_exercises_two.md

 Put a binding.pry in your turtle.rb file.

-Play around with your tutle in Pry, make sure all it's methods work.
-Make it age, swim, rename it, check it's species, etc.
+Play around with your turtle in Pry, make sure all it's methods work.
+Make it age, swim, rename it, check its species, etc.